image

 How project and programme managers work together

-Collaboration between project and programme managers is vital for organisational success.
-Key aspects of their partnership include:
+Project and programme managers collaborate in various ways to drive organisational success.
+Key aspects of their interaction include:

-• Clear communication: Regular updates and information sharing
+• Clear communication: Both roles exchange regular updates and information.

-• Resource optimisation: Coordinating resource allocation across projects
+• Resource optimisation: They coordinate resource allocation across projects for efficiency.

-• Risk mitigation: Identifying and addressing cross-project risks
+• Risk mitigation: Potential cross-project risks are identified and addressed collaboratively.

-• Change management: Adapting to shifts in programme strategy
+• Change management: Adaptations are made to changes in programme strategy.

 Tools and methodologies